A student intern at the UW Child Development Lab crouches down to play with two small children in a classroom.

 Prospective UW-Madison Students

-Students who indicate an interest in human development and family studies (HDFS) on their UW-Madison application will be admitted to the program upon admittance to the university.
-In addition, students may indicate interest the HDFS major when registering for Student Orientation, Advising, and Registration (SOAR).
+Students who indicate interest in the human development and family studies on their UW–Madison application will be admitted to the major upon admittance to the university.
+In addition, students may indicate interest in human development and family studies when registering for Student Orientation, Advising, and Registration (SOAR).

 University General Education Requirements